-2023, 223,699 shares remained available to be purchased under its share repurchase program.
-During the year ended December 31, 2022, the Company purchased and canceled an aggregate of 1,684,287 shares of Class A Stock for a total consideration of \$60.6 million (\$36.00 per share) under its share repurchase program.
-As of December 31, 2022, 687,034 shares remained available to be purchased under the share repurchase program.
+During the year ended December 31, 2023, the Company purchased and canceled an aggregate of 1,684,287 shares of Class A Stock for a total consideration of \$60.6 million (\$36.00 per share) under its share repurchase program.
+As of December 31, 2023, 223,699 shares remained available to be purchased under the share repurchase program.

-On March 1, 2024, the Company's Board of Directors approved a share repurchase program that authorizes the Company to purchase up to 442,711 shares of the Company's Class A Stock, representing approximately 5.0% of its 10,357,376 then issued and outstanding shares of Class A Stock.
-This authorization supplemented the 223,699 shares that remained authorized and available under the Company's previous share repurchase program for a total of 666,410 shares authorized.
+On March 1, 2024, the Company's Board of Directors approved a share repurchase program that authorizes the Company to purchase up to 518,000 shares of the Company's Class A Stock, representing approximately 5.0% of its 10,357,376 then issued and outstanding shares of Class A Stock.
+During the year ended December 31, 2024, the Company purchased and canceled an aggregate of 243,806 shares of Class A Stock for a total consideration of \$9.6 million (\$39.39 per share) under its share repurchase program.
+As of December 31, 2024, 497,893 shares remained available to be purchased under its share repurchase program.

-Share purchases will be made by the Company from time to time in the open market at the prevailing open market price using cash on hand, in compliance with the applicable rules and regulations of the New York Stock Exchange and federal and state securities laws and the terms of the Company's Notes.
+Share purchases will be made by the Company from time to time in the open market at the prevailing open market price using cash on hand, in compliance with the applicable rules and regulations of the New York Stock Exchange and federal and state securities laws.
 All shares purchased will be canceled.
 The share repurchase program is expected to continue indefinitely.
 The timing and amounts of any purchases will be based on market conditions and other factors including price, regulatory requirements and capital availability.
 The share repurchase program does not obligate the Company to repurchase any dollar amount or number of shares of Class A Stock.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.